pcminh0505/GCP-PHP/README.md

 - Allow pagination in the list including: page size, page number, next, previous, first, last page.
 (Default page size is 10)
 - Allows to search projects by name.
 - Allows to filter projects by countries by a checkbox.
+- Allows user to view more information about the project.

 #### File Management:

-- `bigquery.php`: Display page for BigQuery task
+- `bigquery.php`: Display page for BigQuery task (include pagination and query)

 ---